MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/8-register-and-scan.md

 CSV, JSON, PSV, SSV, TSV, GZIP, TXT, XML, PARQUET, AVRO, ORC, DOC, DOCM, DOCX, DOT, ODP, ODS, ODT, PDF, POT, PPS, PPSX, PPT, PPTM, PPTX, XLC, XLS, XLSB, XLSM, XLSX, XLT

 It also tags data with all available classifications.
 This can be useful for broad-spectrum scanning.
-But if you're storing a certain kind of information, or only a certain file type, you can streamline the scanning process by creating a custom scan rule set.
+But if you're storing a specific type of information, or only a certain file type, you can streamline the scanning process by creating a custom scan rule set.
 This allows you to choose file and data types to extract metadata from during a scan, and classification types you're looking for.

 For example, if your data is only for customers in the Americas, you can use a custom scan rule set to exclude European drivers license number classification from your scan, as none of your data will match this classification.

 #### Schedule

 The **schedule** of your scan will determine how often your scan will run.
-This is an important decision as scanning is how your Microsoft Purview data catalog maintains an accurate understanding of your data landscape, but Microsoft Purview is also billed by compute power used during scanning.
+This is an important decision as scanning is how your Microsoft Purview Data Catalog maintains an accurate understanding of your data landscape, but Microsoft Purview is also billed by compute power used during scanning.

 There are two types of scans: Once and recurring.

 - **Once** - This scan will only run one time and is useful for proof of concept scenarios, for data sets that update rarely, or for legacy datasets that will remain unchanged.
-Scans can be manually re-run on demand, allowing you to run a scan when you know the data source has been updated.
+Scans can be manually rerun on demand, allowing you to run a scan when you know the data source has been updated.
 - **Recurring** - This scan will be set to run on a schedule, either monthly or weekly, at a specific time.
 Schedule a recurring scan for data sets that are regularly updated or changing.
 This will allow you to maintain an accurate picture of your data landscape, and audit sensitive data.

 Here are some best practices to consider when scheduling your scan: